-25.0 Workplace Slips and Trips
+24.0 Workplace Slips and Trips

-- 25.1 Slips and trips are one of the most common causes of injury at work.
+- 24.1 Slips and trips are one of the most common causes of injury at work.
 We aim to reduce the likelihood of slips and trips by a combination of good housekeeping measures, including effective cleaning, and by enforcing the use of sensible footwear by our employees.
-This includes the prohibition of high heeled shoes or "flip flops" at all times in our schools. - 25.2 Cleaning chemicals used on floors by cleaners are selected for their non-slip properties. - 25.3 Lids must be used when transporting containers of liquid or food.
-Any spillages, flooring defects or obstructions observed must be removed or reported to the Headteacher immediately.
+This includes the prohibition of high heeled shoes or "flip flops" at all times in our schools. - 24.2 Cleaning chemicals used on floors by cleaners are selected for their non-slip properties. - 24.3 Lids must be used when transporting containers of liquid or food.
+Any spillages, flooring defects or obstructions observed must be removed or reported to the

+Headteacher immediately.
 Warning signage is placed by spillages until they have been removed and the area is thoroughly dry.

-26.0 Skin Conditions
+25.0 Skin Conditions

-26.1 Extended exposure to some cleaning products or food juices can lead to skin problems.

-To reduce this exposure, it is compulsory for all employees in kitchens and food technology departments, as well as cleaners, to wear the non-latex protective gloves provided whenever they are handling food or cleaning (including cleaning glasses, dishes, etc.).

-- 26.2 The following general protective measures are to be followed: - All hand jewellery, other than wedding rings, should be removed whilst at work; - Tongs, etc. are provided for handling food and should be used wherever possible; - · Hands should be thoroughly dried after washing; and - Any skin rashes, itches, etc. should be reported immediately to your immediate manager.
+- 25.1 Extended exposure to some cleaning products or food juices can lead to skin problems.
+To reduce this exposure, it is compulsory for all employees in kitchens and food technology departments, as well as cleaners, to wear the non-latex protective gloves provided whenever they are handling food or cleaning (including cleaning glasses, dishes, etc.). - 25.2 The following general protective measures are to be followed: - All hand jewellery, other than wedding rings, should be removed whilst at work; - Tongs, etc. are provided for handling food and should be used wherever possible; - Hands should be thoroughly dried after washing; and - Any skin rashes, itches, etc. should be reported immediately to your immediate manager.

-27.0 Food Safety
+26.0 Food Safety

-- 27.1 All employees who are to be involved in handling food are provided with independently accredited food hygiene training as soon as possible after commencing work.
+- 26.1 All employees who are to be involved in handling food are provided with independently accredited food hygiene training as soon as possible after commencing work.

-- 27.2 Controls in place include:
+- 26.2 Controls in place include:

 - Ongoing cleaning regime in all work and storage areas;

 - Temperature controlled food storage;

-- · Daily, recorded temperature checks;
+- Daily, recorded temperature checks;

 - Segregated food storage;

-- · Food is marked with "use by" dates;
+- Food is marked with "use by" dates;

-- · Pest control points;
+- Pest control points;

 - Use of colour coded cutting boards;

-- Use of separate knives for different types of food (meat, vegetables, etc.);
+- Use of separate knives for different types of food (meat, vegetables, etc.); and

-and

-- · Regular cleaning of all work equipment and surfaces.
+- Regular cleaning of all work equipment and surfaces.

-- 27.3 Any employee whose role involves handling food who has suffered from diarrhoea or vomiting is required to phone in sick and remain away from the premises for at least 48 hours.
+- Any employee whose role involves handling food who has suffered from diarrhoea or vomiting is required to phone in sick and remain away from the premises for at least 48 hours.

-28.0 Waste Management
+27.0 Waste Management

-- 28.1 Waste is to be placed in bins that are provided throughout our premises.
+- 27.1 Waste is to be placed in bins that are provided throughout our premises.
 These are emptied regularly by cleaners to external bins, which are in turn emptied at least weekly by registered waste carriers for disposal by registered waste processors or for transport to landfill sites.
-Materials are recycled where practical. - 28.2 Hazardous waste is collected separately and disposed using suitably registered contractors.

-28.3 Records are kept for at least 40 years including contracts, waste transfer notes, collection notes, copies of registration certificates and checks made on contractors.
+Materials are recycled where practical. - 27.2 Hazardous waste is collected separately and disposed using suitably registered contractors. - 27.3 Records are kept for at least 40 years including contracts, waste transfer notes, collection notes, copies of registration certificates and checks made on contractors.

-29.0 Training
+28.0 Training

-- 29.1 Our staff are provided with health and safety training as part of their induction process. - 29.2 Staff who work in high risk environments, such as in science labs or with woodwork equipment, or work with pupils with special educational needs (SEN), are given additional health and safety training.
+- 28.1 Our staff receive Health and Safety training as part of their induction process and annually thereafter on Health and Safety at Work and Fire Safety. - 28.2 Staff who work in high risk environments, such as in science labs or with woodwork equipment, or work with pupils with special educational needs (SEN), are given additional Health and Safety training.

-30.0 Monitoring
+29.0 Monitoring

-- 30.1 This policy will be reviewed and approved by the Board of Directors every two years in consultation with recognized trade unions. - 30.2 Schools will review Appendix 1 and Appendix 2 at least annually and when any information changes.
+- 29.1 This policy will be reviewed and approved by the Board of Directors every three years in consultation with recognized trade unions. - 29.2 Schools will review Appendix 1 and Appendix 2 annually and when any information changes.
 The LAB for the school will review and approve Appendix 1 and 2 on an annual basis.

-31.0 Links with other policies
+30.0 Links with other policies